NBA/William D. Revelli Composition Contest

 Sponsored by Alfred Publishing

 The NBA/Alfred Publishing Young Band Composition Contest is sponsored by Alfred Publishing.
-Special thanks to composer and music educator Robert Sheldon for his support and guidance in establishing this special partnership with the National Band Association.
+Special thanks to Chris Bernotas of Alfred Music for his support and guidance in this special partnership with the National Band Association.
 This young band contest seeks to find composers writing for grades 1-3.
 There is a cash prize for the winner, plus the possibility of the winning work being published in Alfred’s Young Band catalog.
 For information, email the contest chair, Audrey Murphy.

-2024 NBA/Alfred Publishing Young Band Composition Contest Application Information
+2026 NBA/Alfred Publishing Young Band Composition Contest Application Information will be posted in 2025.

-The National Band Association is pleased to announce that PROXIMA B by Steven J. Pyter is the winning composition of the 2022 NBA/Alfred Young Band Composition Contest.
+The National Band Association is pleased to announce that Balatro by Minoo Dixon is the winning composition of the 2024 NBA/Alfred Young Band Composition Contest.

-To learn more about PROXIMA B and composer Steven Pyter, visit his website.
+To learn more about composer Minoo Dixon, visit his website.

 Contest Selection Committee